-- B. Upon reasonable showing of need, the department may order a member to submit to a psychiatric evaluation by a psychiatrist of the Employer's choosing, to determine fitness for duty.
+B. Upon reasonable showing of need, the department may order a member to submit to a psychiatric evaluation by a psychiatrist or psychologist of the Employer's choosing, to determine fitness for duty.
+The department will provide the member and the Association in advance of any such evaluation with an explanation of why the department is requiring the evaluation.
 Psychiatric evaluation reports shall be treated as confidential/privileged documents.
+Employer ordered psychiatric evaluations shall be furnished to the member at no cost.
+Supporting documents necessary to evaluate the evaluation will be furnished upon request to the Association.

+If the State's evaluation is that the member is not fit for duty, the member shall have the right to obtain a second opinion at the member's own expense.
+The State will give the second opinion full consideration and may submit the second opinion to the original evaluator for reconsideration.
+Expenses for this second opinion may be submitted, if eligible, for reimbursement under the State's medical program.

-Employer ordered psychiatric evaluations shall be furnished to the member at no cost. - C. Nothing in this Article limits the Employer's existing right to relieve a member from duty, with pay, or to require the member to undergo examination to determine fitness for duty, in those instances where there is a reasonable basis to believe that the member's continued presence on the job constitutes a danger to the member, other employees, or the public. - D. The parties agree to jointly establish a Labor-Management Committee for the purpose of determining fitness standards within ninety (90) days of ratification of this contract. - E. The State and Association shall create a Safety and Equipment Committee for the Department of Public Safety and a Safety and Equipment Committee for the Department of Transportation and Public Facilities.
+C. Nothing in this Article limits the Employer's existing right to relieve a member from duty, with pay, or to require the member to undergo examination to determine fitness for duty, in those instances where there is a reasonable basis to believe that the member's continued presence on the job constitutes a danger to the member, other employees, or the public.

+D. The State and Association shall create a Safety and Equipment Committee.
 Each committee shall not exceed three members appointed by management and three members appointed by the Association.
 The committee(s) shall be charged with the duty and responsibility of formulating safety procedures, recommending equipment acquisitions, and recommending minimum staffing levels.

-The parties agree to jointly establish a Labor-Management Committee for the purpose of bargaining to agreement on post-accident, reasonable suspicion and use of force drug and alcohol testing procedures.
-In conjunction, the same Labor-Management Committee will bargain to agreement on an Employee Assistance Program that any member testing positive for drugs or alcohol will be required to use and submit to for substance abuse evaluation.
-The parties also agree to meet and confer to develop the Department's policy as to the required drug and alcohol testing.
-If the Labor-Management Committee is unable to reach agreement by July 1, 2015 on either the above mentioned drug and alcohol testing procedures or Employee Assistance Program, the parties agree to submit the matters to mediation.